 Avoid close contact with people who are sick.

 Stay home when you are sick.

-- If your child is sick please keep them home until they are fever-free for 24 hours or more without medicine.
+- If your child is sick please keep them home follow the guidance listed on this quick screening guide for parents.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.